 Several IT companies were approached and Wipro decided to do a feasibility study.
 The ground work for the report fell on the shoulders of Geetha Anantharaman who was employed with the company at that point of time.
 Recalling the events that led to Wipro moving into the hinterlands in southern Tamil Nadu, Anantharaman says they started with focus group discussions where they had detailed interactions with students on their aspirations.
 Based on the interviews and other statistics, the feasibility report looked promising.

-It was time for the delivery and HR head (human resource) officials of Wipro to pay a visit to the village.
+It was time for delivery and the HR (human resources) head of Wipro and other officials from the department decided to visit to the village.
 The college authorities were equally receptive and provided a building for Wipro to move its staff there.
 “We decided that we would shift the work of an international client (a US based retailer) to the proposed BPO.
 We then sounded out our client in US who seemed very positive to the whole idea.
 And when a senior official from that company came down to India, we made it a point to take him to Manjakkudi and show our office,” recalls Anantharaman.

 When the Wipro BPO operations commenced operations in Manjakkudi in 2011, 50 roles (finance related work of the US retail client) were shifted to Manjakkudi from Chennai.
 “The layout of the Manjakkudi office like security and compliance were all done to Wipro BPO standards,” says Anantharaman.
 This was followed by walk-in interviews and 70 college graduates from Manjakkudi and neighbouring regions were issued offer letters.